 Kitchen: bright airy garden level kitchen has several seating areas

-Custom white oak cabinetry provides a clean interior
+Custom-made white oak cabinetry provides a sleek contemporary look and minimalist interiors.

 Tucked in a small workspace, just behind the kitchen pantry's pivot pocket doors